hanzo-docs/docs/LLM.md

 ### Standalone Sites (Lux & Zoo)

-Each standalone site uses the Fumadocs packages but has its own Next.js application:
+Each standalone site uses the Hanzo Docs packages but has its own Next.js application:

 ```
 ~/work/lux/docs/           # Lux Network documentation